The Healthcare Law Review: Malta

 The private market

-This services the healthcare sector that is not covered and supported by the Malta National Health Service and operates independently of the Malta National Health Service.
-Medicinal products for human use purchased on the private market (i.e., from a pharmacy at retail level, sold to the pharmacy by the wholesale dealer) are an out-of-pocket cost to the patient or consumer and, in the case of prescription medicines, are prescribed by a doctor.
+The private market services the healthcare sector that is not covered and supported by the Malta National Health Service and operates independently of the Malta National Health Service.
+Medicinal products for human use purchased on the private market (i.e., from a pharmacy at retail level, sold to the pharmacy by the wholesale dealer or administered by a private hospital on an in-patient basis) are an out-of-pocket cost to the patient or consumer and, in the case of prescription medicines, are prescribed by a doctor.

 ii The role of health insurance